Myriad-Dreamin/ginx/service/test/result.md

 FORMAT: 1A
 HOST: 127.0.0.1

-# Minimum-Market
+# Minimum-minimum-template
-this is the market backend powered by minimum
+this is the minimum-template backend powered by minimum

 ## Ping [/ping]